eladiosch/meld-supported-config/README.md

 //mldId is setup based on the following: {tokenTicker}-{tokenAddress}-{tokenID}
   "mldId": "NKMGS-0x777777fdd5026127f247aa92ba6dbd0ec882b095-8990",

-//The URL where the metadata can be found.
-  "metaURL": "ipfs://QmaN1jRPtmzeqhp6s3mR1SRK4q1xWPvFvwqW1jyN6trir9/8990",

-//The URL for the actual asset: jpg, png, mp4, aiff etc.
-  "assetURL": "ipfs://QmYhWbMgfAjkFGf9U7ueut9csL3PpJ7fosY2VKJQmG9VH2",

 //This is the blockchain in which this token was orgininally minted.
   "chainId": 1,